 That may seem generic, but it is important to find out what works for you.
 This often involves some trial and error.
 If you are looking for a strict rosacea diet including a full of lists of foods you can’t eat – look elsewhere.
 There is no one-size-fits-all rosacea diet here.
 Instead, this article offers a basic guide to isolating your individual triggers for rosacea.
-What works for you, may not work for someone else.
+The rosacea treatment that works for you may not work for someone else.

 Rosacea Dietary Triggers

 There is little evidence to support the restriction of certain food groups to minimize rosacea flare-ups.
 However, if you suspect certain foods are causing a flare-ups for you, the best thing to do is to keep a food journal.
 List (exactly) what you've eaten and when, and note any exacerbation of symptoms you notice throughout the week.
 If a trend emerges, you can try cutting out the suspected food to see if there is improvement.

 We highly recommend seeing a registered dietitian if you are cutting out multiple foods or an entire food group.
 The National Rosacea Society has a diary booklet you can use here.1 According to a survey of 1,066 rosacea patients, completed by the National Rosacea Society, the most common food and beverage triggers are: 2